ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 <!-- - Why does privacy matter? -->

+TODO: why did cypherphunks

-- Is privacy a human right?
+- Should privacy a human right?
 Why?
+  >Information privacy is crucial to the broader right to privacy.
+It relates to an individual’s ability to determine for themselves when, how, and for what purpose their personal information is handled by others.

 - Should a user be concerned about their privacy while using bitcoin?